hoyelam/xcode-theme/README.md

 This repository contains the Xcode theme that I use.
 The Xcode theme is inspired by [Palenigh Theme](https://marketplace.visualstudio.com/items?itemName=whizkydee.material-palenight-theme) and [Material Theme](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme) for Visual Studio Code.
 I made some modifications to it to my tasting.
-Feel free to use it or modify it to your liking 👍.
+Feel free to use or modify it to your liking.
+Go build great things 🚀.

 ![](Preview.png)